The Hard Chrome Plating Process:

 This is a 2-step process of post-grinding and linishing to finish the rods once a new layer of chrome has been applied.
 The perfect surface finish is achieved by reducing the chrome coating to the exact thickness, and polished.

-For the chroming process of hydraulic cylinder piston rod to be complete, the job must pass a final inspection.
+For the chroming process of hydraulic cylinder piston rod and induction hardened rod to be complete, the job must pass a final inspection.
 With ample experience and digital devices for surface thickness and roughness measurement, an inspector checks the quality of the chrome job and ensures there are no defects.